 Define the Impact

-Prior to starting a BI initiative (whether it’s a full data warehouse build, or a relatively simple report addition), define the desired impact on the business and how that will be measured.
+Prior to starting a BI initiative (whether it’s a full data warehouse build, or a relatively simple report), define the concrete impact on the business and how that will be measured.

 “You can’t manage what you can’t measure.” - Peter Drucker

 A project that isn’t clearly tied to a business need is destined to produce suboptimal reporting and marginal results.
 Inversely, defining the expected outcome will inform every aspect of the project design, yield greater ROI, and ensure adoption.
 (Read our white paper on the topic here: Dashboard Design to Ensure Adoption.)

 Misalignment around key metrics is a hindrance to successful project execution.
 It’s not uncommon for metrics as simple as “net profit” to be defined differently across departments, and that variability translates into confusion by end-users and mistrust in the final reports.
 Ultimately, the project will fail or require extensive rework to be adopted.

 - Establish a centralized and ratified list of key metrics.

 - Ensure you have the input of stakeholders when defining key metrics.
 This will gain their trust in the numbers and will result in better adoption.